canro91/canro91.github.io/_posts/2019-12-17-BetterCodeReviews.md

 ## For the reviewer

 Before you start any review, make sure to understand the requirements.
-Start by looking at the tests, they should be like documentation.
+Start by looking at the [unit tests]({% post_url 2021-03-15-UnitTesting101 %}), they should be like documentation.

 It's a good idea to look at the diff of the code twice.
 One for the general picture and another one for the details.

 * **Be humble**.
 We all have something to learn.
 * **Take out the person when giving feedback**.
 Remember you are reviewing the code, not the author.
 * **Be clear**.
 You may be reviewing code from juniors, mid-level or seniors.
 Even from non-native speakers of your language.
 Everybody doesn’t have the same level of experience as you.
 Obvious things for you aren’t obvious for somebody else.
+* **Give actionable comments**.
+Don't use tricky questions to make the author change something.
+Give clear and actionable comments, instead.
+For example, _what do you thing about this method name?_ vs _I think X would be a better name for this method.
+Could we change it?_
 * **Always give at least one positive remark**.
 For example: _It looks good to me (LGTM)_, _good choice of names_.
 * **Use questions instead of commands or orders**.
 For example, _Could this be changed?_ vs _Change it_.
 And, don't forget the magic word: _please_.
 * **Use "we" instead of "you"**.
 You're part of development process too.
 You're also responsible for the code you're reviewing.
 * **Instead of showing an ugly code, teach**.
 Link to resources to explain even more.
 Use blog posts and StackOverflow questions.
 * **Review only the code that has changed**.
 Don't say things like: _Now you're there, change that method over there too_.
 * **Find bugs, instead of style issues**.
 Rely on linters, compiler warnings and IDE extensions to find sytling issues.

+Recently, I found out about [conventional comments](https://conventionalcomments.org/).
+The basic idea of this convention is to prefix comments with labels to show the type of comments (suggestion, nitpick, question) and the nature of them (blocking, non-blocking, if-minor).

 ## For the reviewee